jgraettinger/blog/event-streaming-like-1978.md

 programs to the realities of _their_ fault model.

-The question I want to answer is: how can we build an execution environment that meets the expectations of Unix Philosophy programs?
+The question I want to answer is: how can we build a runtime environment that meets the expectations of Unix Philosophy programs?
 The problems of check-points,
 internal states, sources, sinks, multiplexing, latency,